Searching for the core variables in principal components analysis: A real data example

-We consider a data set obtained from the University of California, Irvine repository (\citet{UCI}) as an example.
+We consider a dataset obtained from the University of California, Irvine repository (\citet{UCI}) as an example.
 This dataset contains the values of six bio-mechanical characteristic that were used to classify orthopaedic patients into three classes (normal, disc hernia and spondylolisthesis groups), and includes data for one hundred normal patients, sixty patients with a disc hernia, and one hundred and fifty patients with spondylolisthesis.
 Each patient is represented in the dataset in terms of the six bio-mechanical attributes associated with the shape and orientation of the pelvis and the lumbar spine, namely (a) pelvic incidence, (b) pelvic tilt, (c) lumbar lordosis angle, (d) sacral slope, (e) pelvic radius and (f) grade of spondylolisthesis.

-We use our procedure to select one variable for the first two principal components, which explains the 85\% of the variance.
-We give the same weight to all components, that is $p_k=1/2$ in equation (\ref{objetivo}), and the ``grade of spondylolisthesis" variable (f) is selected.
-In this case the largest angle is of $7.5$ degrees, hence we decide to keep with one variable.
-Cross-validation finds 55 nearest neighbours for variables (a) and (b), 70 for variable (c), 102 for variable (d) and 39 for variable (e), while $\hat{h}_n(I)$ attains the value 0.017.
+We use our procedure to select one variable for the first two principal components, which explain 85\% of the variance.
+We give the same weight to all components, that is $p_k=1/2$ in equation (\ref{objetivo}), and the ``grade of spondylolisthesis", variable (f) is selected.
+In this case the largest angle is $7.5$ degrees, hence we decide to keep one variable.
+Cross-validation finds 55 nearest neighbours for variables (a) and (b), 70 for variable (c), 102 for variable (d) and 39 for variable (e), while the empirical objective function (\ref{empiricalOBJ}) attains the value 0.017.
 We use the Euclidean distance in our procedure, but with the Mahalanobis distance we get the same results.

 The plot on the first two principal components for the example data looks very similar to the plot on the principal components calculated using our procedure (Figure \ref{alldata 1var}).
-Also shows that the patients with spondylolisthesis are separated from the rest of the patients, but the normal patients and the patients with disc hernias are mixed up together.
+It also shows that the patients with spondylolisthesis are separated from the rest of the patients, but the normal patients and the patients with disc hernias are mixed up together.